vestrel00/contacts-android/DEV_NOTES.md

 permissions handling myself because Dexter brings in a lot of other dependencies with it.
 However, it is not part of the core module so I'm able to live with this.

+TODO Remove/replace Dexter.
+It is no longer being maintained.

 Keeping dependencies to a minimum is just a small challenge I made up.
 We will see how long it can last!